dmytri/garden-lib-volume/README.md

 ## Example Explanation

 ### Question
-*How might we* pre-seed a volume with some assets and make the available for services.
+*How might we* pre-seed a volume with some assets and make them available for services.

 ### Why
-A customer has some assets they wold like to make availale to one or more pods without needing to rebuild containers to update them.
+You have some assets you would like to make availale to one or more pods without needing to rebuild containers to update them.

 ### How
 Use a garden task and a utility container to copy the assets to a volume